 For hundreds of years since, Jews have prayed at the Western Wall in Jerusalem, the only remaining portion of the Second Temple.
 Many risked their lives to pray there as Jerusalem fell under the control of the Crusaders and Muslims over the centuries.
 That control ended in 1967 when Israel recaptured the Western Wall and the Temple Mount in the Six Day War.
 Today Jews, and even Christians, come from around the world to offer their prayers at this ancient reminder of God's faithfulness to Israel.

-Temple Mount Although the Jerusalem Temple stood long before Islam was even founded, Jews' very presence on the Temple Mount is viewed as a threat and incitement to
+Temple Mount Although the Jerusalem Temple stood long before Islam was even founded, Jews' very presence on the Temple Mount is viewed as a threat and incitement to the world.

-The Second Temple during Jesus' time the world.
 As an act of deference to the Arab world, Israel handed authority over the Temple area to Muslims after the 1967 war.
 But in the past, Jews and Christians have been banned from visiting the site.

-Rabbi Eckstein says that Orthodox Jews will not go into the central area of the Temple.
-"We may go to the side areas where the courtyard was, but we cannot enter the area that was sanctified, and certainly not the 'Holy of Holies,' until Messiah comes to rebuild the Temple, and the red heifer sacrifice is made to remove the impurity, as described in Numbers 19:1-10.
+Rabbi Eckstein says that Orthodox Jews will not go into

 "This is what Jews pray for.
 We pray, 'May Messiah come speedily one day, and may we see the rebuilding of the Temple."

-Nations to Participate The Bible says in Zechariah 6:15, "Those who are far away will come and help to build the temple of the LORD."
-This prophecy that people from other nations besides Israel will participate in the future rebuilding of the Temple reveals the central place that it will have, not only for Jews, but for Gentiles as well.
-Miracle of Light "The Temple had a special court to which non-Jews could come," Rabbi Eckstein points out.
+Nations to Participate The Bible says in Zechariah 6:15, "Those "The Temple had a special court to which non-Jews could come," Rabbi Eckstein points out.
 "The Feast of Tabernacles, one of the three pilgrim feasts during which people came to Jerusalem on pilgrimage to worship at the Temple, was considered to be a holiday for all people.
 Seventy sacrifices were offered for all the nations."
-The Temple also plays a significant role in one of the best known Jewish holidays, Hanukkah.
+The Temple also plays miraculor a significant role in one of the best known Jewish holidays, Hanukkah.
 "The Syrian Greeks tried to destroy the Jewish people in the second century B.C.E.
 They brought a statue of Zeus and swine into the Temple to defile it."
 The sacredness of the Temple, and indeed Jewish life itself, was threatened.
 But the Macabees were victorious over the invaders and cleansed the Temple.

 However, the Jews only had enough oil to light the menorah in the Temple for one day.
 But the oil burned for seven days until more oil could be found-a miracle celebrated each year during Hanukkah.
 If the Maccabees had not won a great victory and reclaimed the Temple, Jewish life might have ended and Jesus would not have been able to even visit the Temple 150 years later.
 "Today, as we await Messiah, the rebuilding of the Temple is not just a Jewish desire," said Rabbi Eckstein.
 "Christians are also eagerly awaiting this pivotal event-and meanwhile seek to bless Israel and the Jewish people."

-Pray for Peace The fate of the city of Jerusalem-and therefore the fate of the Temple-remains a controversial issue among the Arab world and Israel.
+The Temple Menorah is the miraculous focus of Hanukkah Pray for Peace The fate of the city of Jerusalem-and therefore the fate of the Temple-remains a controversial issue among the Arab world and Israel.
 The Palestinian viewpoint says that Israel's claims to Jerusalem are illegitimate.
 But Jews made Jerusalem their Holy City three thousand years ago and have been (Continued on back)